thanhdang198/anti_mitm/README.md

 It can't detect if attacker is using another tool to intercept the traffic, such as SSL Kill Switch, SSL Unpinning, etc.

+**New Feature:** The plugin now includes network blocking capabilities to prevent all HTTP/HTTPS requests when suspicious proxy activity is detected.

 Consider to use more advanced tools to detect if your app is being attacked.

+## Features

+- ✅ Detect proxy connections (HTTP Toolkit, Burp Suite, Proxyman, etc.)
+- ✅ Identify local capture IPs used by debugging tools
+- ✅ **Block all network connections** when threats are detected
+- ✅ Automatic security checks with optional auto-blocking
+- ✅ Cross-platform support (iOS, Android)

 ## Installing

 You should add the following to your `pubspec.yaml` file: